Mariners reliever Juan Nicasio to undergo season-ending knee surgery

 “You probably won’t see him in uniform again the rest of this year,” Servais said.

 Nicasio has been on the disabled list since August 3 with “right knee inflammation.”
 It’s the second time this season he was placed on the disabled list due to the knee.
 He missed 10 games in mid-June with right knee effusion.
 After having Mariners’ team doctors examine the knee, Nicasio flew to San Francisco last Monday to have the knee checked for a second opinion.
+General manager Jerry Dipoto said Nicasio’s procedure is scheduled for Tuesday.

 Most Read Sports Stories